openshift/assisted-service/docs/operator.md

    Note2: registry.conf supplied should use "mirror-by-digest-only = false" mode

-2. set the mirrorRegistryConfigmapName in the spec of AgentServiceConfig to the name of uploaded ConfigMap.
+2. set the mirrorRegistryRef in the spec of AgentServiceConfig to the name of uploaded ConfigMap.
 Example:

 ``` bash
 cat <<EOF | kubectl apply -f -